Louise of Mecklenburg-Strelitz

-Duchess of Mecklenburg-Strelitz (1776–1793)
+Early life (1776–1793)

-Duchess Luise Auguste Wilhelmine Amalie of Mecklenburg-Strelitz ("Louise" in English) was born on 10 March 1776 in a one-storey villa, (Note: The same residence where the lover of Sophia Dorothea of Celle (wife of George I of Great Britain) was murdered and entombed.) just outside the capital in Hanover.
+Duchess Luise Auguste Wilhelmine Amalie of Mecklenburg-Strelitz ("Louise" in English) was born on 10 March 1776 in a one-storey villa, (Note: The same residence where the lover of Sophia Dorothea of Celle (wife of George I of Great Britain) was murdered and entombed) just outside the capital in Hanover.
 She was the fourth daughter and sixth child of Duke Charles of Mecklenburg-Strelitz and his wife Princess Friederike of Hesse-Darmstadt.
-Her father Charles was a brother of Queen Charlotte and her mother Frederike was a granddaughter of Louis VIII, Landgrave of Hesse-Darmstadt.
+Her father Charles was a brother of Queen Charlotte and her mother Friederike was a granddaughter of Louis VIII, Landgrave of Hesse-Darmstadt.
 Her maternal grandmother, Princess Maria Louise of Hesse-Darmstadt, and her paternal first-cousin Princess Augusta Sophia of the United Kingdom served as sponsors at her baptism; her second given name came from Princess Augusta Sophia.

 At the time of her birth, Louise's father was not yet the ruler of Mecklenburg-Strelitz (he would not succeed his brother as duke until 1794), and consequently she was not born in a court, but rather in a less formal home.
 Charles was field marshal of the household brigade in Hanover, and soon after Louise's birth he was made Governor-General of that territory by his brother-in-law George III, Elector of Hanover (husband of his sister, Queen Charlotte).
 The family subsequently moved to Leineschloss, the residence of Hanoverian kings, though during the summer they usually lived at Herrenhausen.

 The famous Princesses Monument statue of Louise (left), with her sister Frederica of Mecklenburg-Strelitz by Johann Gottfried Schadow.
+The statue was initially deemed too erotic, and was consequently closed to public viewing.

 Louise was particularly close to her sister Frederica, who was two years younger, as well as with their only brother George.
 Louise and her siblings were under the care of their governess Fräulein von Wolzogen.
 The poet Johann Wolfgang von Goethe described Luise and Friederike of Mecklenburg-Strelitz as “heavenly visions, whose impression upon me will never be effaced”.
 When Louise was only six years old, her mother died in childbirth, leaving a permanent mark on the young duchess.
 She would often give away pocket change to other children who experienced similar losses, stating "she is like me, she has no mother".
 After Duchess Friederike's death, the family left Leineschloss for Herrenhausen, sometimes called a "miniature Versailles".
 Duke Charles remarried two years later to his first wife's younger sister Charlotte, producing a son, Charles.
 Louise and her aunt and new stepmother became close until Charlotte's early death the year after their marriage, also from childbirth complications.
 The twice widowed and grieving duke went to Darmstadt, where he gave the children into the care of his mother-in-law and Louise's grandmother, the widowed Princess Maria Louise.